 The goal of a biopsy is to provide a diagnosis that can explain what is happening not just in the small sample of tissue, but in the entire area of interest (for example, provide a diagnosis for the entire ‘lump’).

 Biopsies are often performed to provide a first diagnosis.
 This is particularly important when the diagnosis will determine the type of treatment you will receive.
-For example, if the biopsy performed on the patient with the ‘lump’ in their breast is diagnosed as a non-cancerous tumour (a benign tumour), the patient may undergo a small surgical surgery or no surgery at all.
-However, if the biopsy is diagnosed as a cancer (a malignant tumour) the patient will undergo a larger surgical procedure and may even receive chemotherapy.
+For example, if the biopsy performed on the patient with the ‘lump’ in their breast is diagnosed as a benign (non-cancerous) tumour, the patient may undergo a small surgical surgery or no surgery at all.
+However, if the biopsy is diagnosed as a malignant tumour (a cancer) the patient will undergo a larger surgical procedure and may even receive chemotherapy.

 Biopsies can also be performed to monitor the status of a known disease or to see if a treatment has been successful.
 For example, a patient with Crohn’s disease will undergo biopsies at regular intervals to monitor the status of the disease.
 Alternatively, a patient with breast cancer may undergo a biopsy after receiving chemotherapy to see if there is any cancer left in the breast.

 Biopsies are not usually performed to remove an entire area of abnormal tissue or to cure a patient of a disease.
 For example, a biopsy performed on a patient with a ‘lump’ in their breast will usually not remove the entire lump.
 The biopsy is simply performed to provide a diagnosis.
 A more extensive surgical procedure, either an excision or a resection, would be performed to remove the entire lump.

 Because a biopsy only provides information about the small piece of tissue sampled, it is always possible that some of the tissue not sampled contains important information that would change the diagnosis.
 For this reason, pathologists will only make a diagnosis based on what they can see in the sample of tissue provided to them.